xan105/node-is/README.md

 About
 =====

-Collection of various 'is ... ?' checks.
+Collection of various 'is... ?' checks for asserting types and values at runtime.

 Example
 =======